- My LS

 - produce an ID standard of the best quality so that others in the process can all rely on the same information

-This means that, prior to completion, the conveyancer provides an individual certificate to HMLR as assurance that they have followed HMLR’s processes, rather than providing a signature in the name of a firm.
+This means that, before completion, the conveyancer provides an individual certificate as assurance that they have followed HMLR’s processes, rather than providing a signature in the name of a firm.

 What this means for solicitors